nbatte01/sp2-cw4-2014/README.txt

 Next steps
 Run through entire program to ensure no bugs exists and/or redundant code.
 Ensure comments are placed correctly and contain the required information.

+FINAL COMMIT (29/03/2015)
+———————————————————————————————-
+All methods have the required comments added.
+Excess comments have been removed and small changes have been made to several methods to improve code efficiency.

+if more development time was allocated more checks would have been conducted to search for and remove redundant code.